Home fuel cell: Environmental impact

 Because the home fuel cell generates electricity and heat that are both used on site, theoretical efficiency approaches 100%.
 This is in contrast to traditional or fuel cell non-domestic electricity production, which has both a transmission loss and useless heat, requiring extra energy consumption for domestic heating.
-As noted above, the home fuel cell can, in general, not at all times generate exactly the needed amount of both heat and electricity, and is therefore typically not a standalone installation but rather combined with a traditional furnace and connected to the grid for electricity needs above or below that produced by the fuel cell.
+The home fuel cell cannot generate exactly the needed amount of both heat and electricity at all times.
+Therefore, they are typically not a standalone installation, but are rather combined with a traditional furnace and connected to the grid for electricity needs above or below that produced by the fuel cell.
 As such, the overall efficiency is below 100%.

-The optimum efficiency of home fuel cell has caused some countries, such as Germany, to economically support their installation as part of a policy reacting to climate change.
+The high efficiency of home fuel cells has caused some countries, such as Germany, to economically support their installation as part of a policy reacting to climate change.

 Installation

-Home fuel cells are designed and built to fit in either an interior mechanical room or outside—running quietly in the background 24/7.
-Connected to the utility grid through the home's main service panel and using net metering, the home fuel cells can easily integrate with existing electrical and hydronic systems and are compliant with utility interconnection requirements.
-In the event of grid interruption, the system automatically switches to operate in a grid-independent mode to provide continuous backup power for dedicated circuits in the home while the grid is down.
-It can also be modified to run off-the-grid, if desired.
+Home fuel cells are designed and built to fit in either an interior mechanical room or outside, running quietly in the background 24/7.
+Connected to the utility grid through the home's main service panel and using net metering, the home's fuel cells can easily integrate with existing electrical and hydronic systems, and are compliant with utility interconnection requirements.
+In the event of a grid interruption, the system automatically switches to operate in a grid-independent mode to provide continuous backup power for dedicated circuits in the home while the grid is down.
+It can also be modified to run off the grid.

 Current installations

 Twenty companies have installed Bloom Energy fuel cells in their buildings, including Google, eBay, and FedEx.
-The eBay CEO told 60 Minutes, that they have saved $100,000 in electricity bills in the 9 months they have been installed.
+The CEO of eBay told 60 Minutes in 2010 that they had saved $100,000 in electricity bills in the 9 months since they were installed.

-Oregon-based Clear Edge Power had until 2014 installed 5 kW systems at the homes of Jackie Autry, Bay Area Wealth Manager Bruce Raabe and VC investor Gary Dillabough.
+Oregon-based ClearEdge Power had until 2014 installed 5 kW systems at the homes of Jackie Autry, Bay Area Wealth Manager Bruce Raabe and VC investor Gary Dillabough.

+A commercially working cell in Japan called Eni-Farm is supported by the regional government, using natural gas to power the fuel cell that then produces electricity and heated water.

-In 2013, 64% of global sales the fuel cell micro-combined heat and power passed the conventional mechanical rotary systems in sales in 2012.
+In 2013, 64% of global sales of the micro-combined heat and power fuel cell surpassed the conventional mechanical rotary systems in sales in 2012.